Complexity of Quadratic Quantum Chaos: Operator growth in the Spin SYK Models

 \subsection{Lanczos spectra and Krylov complexity}

 Following the method described in Appendix \ref{app:krycomplex}, we compute the Lanczos spectra for the (g)Spin SYK$_2$ models and evaluate the associated Krylov complexity.

-Figure \ref{fig:plotbnggSpinSYK2} (left) demonstrates the Lanczos coefficients $b_n$ for Spin SYK$_2$ (solid lines) and gSpin SYK$_2$ (dashed lines) with three system sizes, $N_{\mathrm{Spin}} = 8, 9, 10$.
-For each system size, we average over $2^{16 - N_{\mathrm{Spin}}}$ realizations.
-The coefficients exhibit an initial linear growth regime, followed by saturation due to finite-size effects \cite{Jian:2020qpp, Nandy:2024evd}.
-The linear growth is a hallmark feature of the chaotic systems \cite{Parker:2018yvk}, except for some pathological examples \cite{Dymarsky:2021bjq, Bhattacharjee:2022vlt}.
+Figure \ref{fig:plotbnggSpinSYK2} demonstrates the Lanczos coefficients $b_n$ for Spin SYK$_2$ (left panel) and gSpin SYK$_2$ (middle panel) with five different system sizes, $N_{\mathrm{Spin}} \in \{7, 8, 9, 10, 11\}$.
+For each system size, we average over $2^{16-N_{\mathrm{Spin}}}$ realizations of the Hamiltonian.
+The coefficients exhibit an initial linear growth regime (shown by the black dashed line), followed by saturation due to finite-size effects \cite{Jian:2020qpp, Nandy:2024evd}.\footnote{This saturation is only valid in the mid $n$ regime, since the coefficients ultimately vanish at the end of the Krylov space.
+Compare this result with the results from Majorana SYK$_4$ \cite{Jian:2020qpp, Nandy:2024evd}, or complex SYK$_4$ \cite{Rabinovici:2020ryf}.} The linear growth is a hallmark feature of the chaotic systems \cite{Parker:2018yvk}, except for some pathological examples \cite{Dymarsky:2021bjq, Bhattacharjee:2022vlt}.
 The saturation level is slightly lower for the gSpin SYK$_2$ models compared to the Spin SYK$_2$ case.
-The saturation value increases with system size, and in the thermodynamic limit, only the slope of $b_n$ becomes physically relevant.
+The saturation value increases with system size as shown in the right panels, and in the thermodynamic limit, only the slope of $b_n$ becomes physically relevant.
 Since the dynamics are unitary, we find $a_n = 0$ throughout the entire Hamiltonian evolution.
-Analogously, the behavior of $b_n/b_1$ for three different choices of operator \eqref{inop1} in Spin SYK$_2$ model is shown in Fig.\,\ref{fig:plotbnggSpinSYK2} (right).
+Analogously, the behavior of $b_n/b_1$ for three different choices of operator \eqref{inop1} in the Spin SYK$_2$ model is shown in Fig.\,\ref{fig:plotbnSpinSYK2diffO}.

 However, as seen in Fig.\,\ref{fig:plotbnggSpinSYK2}, the saturation does not persist indefinitely---the Lanczos coefficients eventually decrease and vanish at the end of the Krylov chain, which defines the dimension of the operator Krylov space, $K_{\mathrm{dim}}$.
 Figure \ref{fig:bnKryplotggSpinSYK2N6} shows the complete Lanczos spectrum for $N_{\mathrm{Spin}} = 6$ in both Spin SYK$_2$ (top left) and gSpin SYK$_2$ (bottom left) models, averaged over $20$ Hamiltonian realizations.